hyperledger/toc/governing-documents/security.md

 ## Report Intakes

-Hyperledger projects offer the following ways to submit security vulnerabilities.
+LF Decentralized Trust projects offer the following ways to submit security vulnerabilities.
 While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channels:

-- Email the [Hyperledger Foundation security list]: To report a security issue, please send an email with the name of the project/repository, a description of the issue, the steps you took to create the issue, affected versions, and if known,
+- Email the [LF Decentralized Trust security list]: To report a security issue, please send an email with the name of the project/repository, a description of the issue, the steps you took to create the issue, affected versions, and if known,